 - Internet connection

-- PC (desktop or laptop) with Windows 7, 8 or 10.
+- PC (desktop or laptop) with Windows 7 or later.
 NovaVision VRT is not compatible with Apple OS, however can be used with an Apple computer if Windows or a program such as Parallels (parallels.com) is installed.